hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

    * within this dataset, there are some data issues need to be fixed :

-     1- inconsistent values in item fat : by replacing any lower-case or shortcuts values by uniform correct format for both kinds of fat.
+     1- inconsistent values in item fat column: by replacing any lower-case/shortcuts values by uniform correct format for both kinds of fat.

      2- handling the missing/null values in the outlet size column : by observing any kind of patterns that are related to the missing values.

      3- remove unnecessary variables in the dataset that didn't add any value to the analysis like identifiers columns.

-### **Feature Engineering** since machine learning designed to accept only the numeric values, we replaced the outlet establishment year by outlet age.
-Also, that will help us to reduce the categorical dimensions that we need to handle in the dataset.
+### **Feature Engineering** since machine learning designed to accept only the numeric values, we replaced the outlet establishment year by outlet age.Also, that will help us to reduce the categorical dimensions that we need to handle in the dataset.

 - Performed exploratory data analysis (EDA) : univariate analysis, and bivariate analysis that will help us to describe and summarize the dataset characteristics, identify relationships between the  variables (which really crucial to the regression), or recognize any patterns within the dataset, and uncover insights.